29th Annual Convention · July 23 – 25, 2026

 Allison Ladavat

-Allison Ladavat is a person who stutters, a former SLP, and a mom of 3.
-She lives in Pittsburgh, where she works as a student accessibilities coordinator at Point Park University.
-Through Friends, Allison helped develop a partnership with the Pittsburgh Penguins Foundation, coordinating unique experiences at each Penguins home game for children who stutter.
-She enjoys biking around the city with her boyfriend, watching hockey, going to comedy shows, and picking up whatever new hobbies find her.
+Allison Ladavat is a person who stutters, a former speech-language pathologist, and a mom of 3.
+She lives in Pittsburgh, PA, where she works as a student accessibilities coordinator at Point Park University.
+Through the Friends organization, Allison helped to develop a partnership with the Pittsburgh Penguins Foundation, coordinating unique experiences at each Penguins home game for local children who stutter.
+In her free time, Allison enjoys biking around the city with her partner, watching hockey, going to comedy shows, and picking up whatever new hobbies find her.

 Allegra Ludwig